poeti8/findrap.xyz/README.md

 # Contribute

-Open [artists.json](https://github.com/poeti8/findrap.xyz/blob/master/artists.json) and add the new data.
+Open [artists.json](https://github.com/poeti8/findrap.xyz/blob/master/data/artists.json) or [best-new.json](https://github.com/poeti8/findrap.xyz/blob/master/data/best-new.json) and add the new data.
 The whole data is an array of artists which each one has:

 ```artist```  artist's name